iutools/iutools/doc/test-plan.md

 ## Word Dict

 Basic scenario
+- Here is a list of steps that will be applied in different scenarios.
-- Search for 'ammuumajuq'
+- Search for a QUERY_WORD in a specific QUERY_LANGUAGE
-- Check that the entry for 'nunavut' is displayed autoamtically
+- Check that the entry for that QUERY_WORD is displayed automatically
-- Check that other words are listed in the hits list
-  - Typically 25 of them
+- In some scenarios we expect the QUERY_WORD to be the only hit in the list if so, make sure that the hit list only contains the QUERY_WORD
+- But in most scenarios, we expect the list of hits to contain other words besides the QUERY_WORD.
+In those cases, check that:
+  - the number of hits is approximately what the specific scenario expects
+  - every additional hit is a superstring of the QUERY_WORD
-- Inspect the entry for 'ammuumajuq'
+- Inspect the entry for the QUERY_WORD
-  - Word displayed in latin first, syll second
+  - Title bar of the Word Entry window shows the QUERY_WORD in both latin and syllabics.
+    - The first script should be the script used to enter the QUERY_WORD.
+      In other words, if we entered the QUERY_WORD in latin, then the word should appear as latin/syllabics.
+Otherwise, it should appear as syllabics/latin.
-  - Everything else displayed in roman
+  - Everything else (Translations, Related words, Examples) displayed in the script used to enter the QUERY_WORD, except of course for text that is in English.
-    - Translations, Related words, Examples
-  - There is a decomp displayed
+  - There is a decomp displayed (unless the specific scenario expects the word to be undecomposable)
-  - There are some translations displyayed, including 'divers' and 'clams'
+  - There are some translations displyayed, including some that are relevant for that specific scenario.
+    - The translations are in other language than the QUERY_LANGUAGE
   - There are some related words
-  - There are some Examples
+  - There are some bilingual Examples of use
-    - The Inuktitut is on the left, English on the right
+    - The QUERY_LANGUAGE appears on the left and the other langauge on the right
+    - The names of the languages shown in the table header correspond are set accordingly.
     - Highlighting is ok on both sides
 - Click on one of the other words in the hit list
   - Check its word entry